OpenMined/SyferText/readme.md

 # SyferText

-SyferText is under construction...
+You can clone this repo and start playing with SyferText.

-It will soon be possible to install and test it on your machine.
+You just need to have PySyft installed.

-I will add more instructions soon.
+I will add an installation tutorial, with some example usage usecases very soon.